Giuseppe Sasia: Joseph Roumo

 Joseph Roumo was murdered in front of his shop in Flayosc, in 1930.
-He was killed in similar circumstances to the other four victims, but Sasia wasn't prosecuted for this crime.
+He was killed in similar circumstances to the other four victims, but Sasia was never prosecuted for this crime.

 Marius Vassal

-While napping near an oak tree in Taradeau, Marius Vassal, a horticulturist, was shot dead on March 4, 1934.
+While napping near an oak tree in Taradeau, Marius Vassal, a horticulturist, was shot dead on 4 March 1934.
 His body was later found hidden, and the hundred francs he was carrying on him were gone.
 At first, the judge indicted a "lunatic" for this killing, who died shortly after his arrest.

 Fernand Troin

-Fernand Troin was murdered in Flayosc, on August 5, 1934.
-The octogenarian was returning home with provisions, when he passed by the place where his soon-to-be-killer was hiding.
+Fernand Troin was murdered in Flayosc, on 5 August 1934.
+The octogenarian was returning home with provisions when he passed by the place where his soon-to-be-killer was hiding.
 The latter shot Fernand, stealing his food and the ten francs he was carrying.
-A postwoman, who claimed to have seen the killer, was later unable to recognize Sasia at trial.
+A postwoman who claimed to have seen the killer was later unable to recognize Sasia at trial.

 Félicien Rouvier

-Félicien Rouvier, 35, was murdered on October 19, 1934, at Ampus.
-Sasia, who was familiar with the place, also knew that the shepherd was gone during the day, and that he had money on him.
-He placed himself in an alcove, until Rouvier returned with his sheep at nightfall.
+Félicien Rouvier, 35, was murdered on 19 October 1934, at Ampus.
+Sasia, who was familiar with the place, also knew that the shepherd was gone during the day and that he had money on him.
+He placed himself in an alcove until Rouvier returned with his sheep at nightfall.
 As he entered the house, he was shot with buckshot, and collapsed on the ground.

-Sasia then stole a watch, handkerchief, and the 137-160 francs, while the victim lay dying.
+Sasia then stole a watch, a handkerchief, and the 137-160 francs, while the victim lay dying.

-He confessed the crime after Rouvier's watch was discovered in his pockets, after he was arrested.
-He claimed to have killed Rouvier, as he needed money to pay some fines.
+He confessed to the crime when Rouvier's watch was discovered in his pockets after he was arrested.
+He claimed to have killed Rouvier as he needed money to pay some fines.